 Breach of Warranty Obligations.

 In the event that Contractor fails to timely perform its obligations set forth in this Section after receiving Notice from the Consortium of Contractor’s failure to meet such obligations, the Consortium shall have the right to withhold payment to Contractor subject to the provisions of Section 14.1.
 In addition, and if Contractor continues to fail to perform such obligations within forty-five (45) days of Contractor’s receipt of notice from the Consortium, the Consortium shall have the right to perform or procure the performance of such obligations, including any required correction, repair, replacement, or other work which Contractor has failed to perform.
 In such event, the Consortium shall be entitled to seek the remedy of cover as set forth in Section 14.3, including the difference between its direct actual and reasonable cost of outside labor and materials, including its burdened (including salary, employee benefits, and reimbursement policies) rates for Consortium provided labor and the Contractor charges for performance of such obligations.
 Following adjudication by a court of competent jurisdiction regarding sums owed to Consortium, Consortium may demand cash payment from Contractor and/or may deduct all sums owing from any amounts due to Contractor under this Agreement.

+EXCEPT AS EXPRESSLY SET FORTH HEREIN, THE PARTIES MAKE NO OTHER REPRESENTATIONS OR WARRANTIES, AND TO THE MAXIMUM EXTENT PERMITTED BY LAW, EACH PARTY EXCLUDES ALL OTHER WARRANTIES, REPRESENTATIONS, OR CONDITIONS, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO, WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR USE.

 INDEMNIFICATION.